dvsa/mot-automated-testsuite/docs/using-test-data.md

 This above step runs the ```VEHICLE_CLASS_4``` dataset query, which must return rows with 3 columns (of any name and type - it is simply treated as a string).

-All such dataset queries are run before the first test scenario runs, and the results cached in memory.
-If no matching rows are found for a dataset then testsuite is aborted as failed.
+All such dataset queries are run when the step runs, and the results cached in memory.
+If no matching rows are found for a dataset then the testsuite is aborted as failed.
 Each time a test scenario `loads` a row from a dataset, that row is deleted from the cache - this ensures each test scenario gets a unique value allowing tests to be more independent.

 Data keys can then be used later in the test, for example: